 A: Yes.
 Amazon FSx for Windows File Server always encrypts your file system data and your backups at-rest using keys you manage through AWS Key Management Service (KMS).
 Amazon FSx encrypts data-in-transit using SMB Kerberos session keys, when you access your file system from clients that support SMB 3.0 (and higher).
 You can also choose to enforce in-transit encryption on all connections to your file system by limiting access to only those clients that support SMB 3.0 and higher to help meet compliance needs.

 Q: What compliance programs does Amazon FSx support?

-A: AWS has the longest-running compliance program in the cloud and are committed to helping customers navigate their requirements.
+A: AWS has the longest-running compliance program in the cloud and is committed to helping customers navigate their requirements.
 Amazon FSx has been assessed to meet global and industry security standards.
 It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), and SOC 1, 2, and 3, in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.

 Availability and durability